Heroic-Games-Launcher/heroic-website/README.md

   - It's not totally important to follow the official ones, but it's recommended.
   Just to avoid conflicts and misunderstandings in the future, in case of multi-regional languages, like spanish, portugese... etc.
   So I recommend using `es-ES` in case of spanish of Spain, but it doesn't affect the way i18next (the translation handler plugin) works.
 - You can now start translating!
 YAAAY!
-It's that easy. :D
+It's that easy. :smile: